Paying The Cost To Be The Boss | Chords + Lyrics

 | F#9 (Cm7b5 A#m7b5) | E9 (A#m7b5 G#m7b5) | B9 (Fm7b5 D#m7b5) | F#7 |

-Those sliding min7b5 chords happen in every bar but to make it less messy, I’ve only written 9 the second time.
+The sliding min7b5 chords appear in every bar, but to keep it simple, I’ve only included “9” the second time.

-The only variation to this is the stops we hear in verses 2 and 3.
-Now we stay on the B chord for eight bars before we move to chord IV and play as normal, with sliding m7b5 substitutes.
+The main variation occurs during verses 2 and 3.
+Here, we stay on the B chord for eight bars before moving to chord IV, continuing with the usual sliding min7b5 substitutes.

 ||: B7 N.C | B7 N.C :|| x4